somedatapacket/docs.humio.com/content/sending_logs_to_humio/integrations/kafka_connect.md

 The Elasticsearch Connector documents it guarantees exactly once delivery.
 This is not the case when used with Humio.
 Elastcicsearch supports idempotent writes, if a document ID is supplied by the client.
 The Connector commits back to Kafka the highest offset for which events has been written successfully.
 In the case of failures, it restarts from the last committed offset.
 By supporting idempotent writes, exactly once semantics can be supported.
 Humio is not designed like a traditionally database where you write a record with an ID, it is more of a append system and we do not support idempotent writes yet.
-This is one of the features we plan to improve in Humio.
+This is one of the features we plan to improve.
+To minimize the problem, the interval between committing the offset can be set low. this is done using the [`offset.flush.interval.ms` configuration](https://kafka.apache.org/documentation/#connectconfigs).

 ## Example running a Connector sending data to Humio
 In this example we assume Humio and Kafka are already running.
 We will use the [confluentinc/cp-kafka-connect](https://hub.docker.com/r/confluentinc/cp-kafka-connect/) Docker image as it has the [Confluent Elasticsearch connector](https://docs.confluent.io/current/connect/connect-elasticsearch/docs/index.html) installed.